AEverington/Njord/README.txt

 A Webite for Njord, a wind farm enterprise.

-This website is in active development.
+This is a project using pure HTML, CSS and JavaScript